matteobtt/esp32-weather-epd/README.md

+## Changes made to this fork
+- Configuration moved to a non-versioned JSON file which is processed by a Python script to generate C++ defines.

+---

 # ESP32 E-Paper Weather Display

 A low-power weather display using a wifi-enabled ESP32 microcontroller and a 7.5" E-Paper display.
 Weather data is fetched from the OpenWeatherMap API, and an onboard sensor provides indoor temperature and humidity.